 There's much to do in action-packed Las Vegas: a gondola ride at the Venetian Hotel, some climbing at the Red Rock Canyon at the city limits, or perhaps a night-time helicopter ride over the neon lights and dazzling resorts of the Las Vegas Strip.
 How about a controlled free-fall from the 108th floor?
 Do it at SkyJump at the Stratosphere Hotel, and relax at your Las Vegas holiday letting after that adrenaline rush.

-There's art and culture, too
+There's art and culture in Vegas, too

 Madame Tussauds Wax Museum is where the world's greatest film stars, politicians and athletes await.
 Next, you can get acquainted with gangsters and cops at the Mob Museum, known for its theatre presentations and interactive exhibits.
 History buffs, how about rummaging through the luggage and ship whistles of the Titanic at the 25,000-square-foot exhibit at Luxor?